 What are some common reasons for claims being denied?

-- Training occurred outside of the fiscal year for which it was approved
+- Training occurred outside of the fiscal year or intake period for which it was approved

-- Participants were deemed ineligible for training (e.g. were employed by an employer other than the applicant, were not Canadian citizens, or, under the Foundational Training Stream, were not unemployed or were not low-skilled/working in a low-skilled occupation)
+- Participants were deemed ineligible for training (e.g. were employed by an employer other than the applicant at the time of application, were not Canadian citizens, or, under the Foundational Training Stream, were not unemployed or were not low-skilled/working in a low-skilled occupation)